mskelb/OCR_SB/README.md

 https://github.com/Calamari-OCR/calamari

 ### Dataset
 This dataset contains text line images (bin.png) and their corresponding ground truth (gt.txt).
-The dataset has been further divided into a training and a test set. <br/>
+The dataset has been further divided into a training and a test subset. <br/>

 	test dataset: 1671 lines
 	training dataset: 6742 lines